jamiedidthis/quartz/content/notes/untamed episode notes.md

 title: "The Untamed episode notes 《陈情令》"
 tags:
  - cql
+ - fandom
 ---

-My raw notes for *The Untamed* web drama, started when I was trying to make sense of the plot but now an indispensible resource for fic.
-Lots of shorthand (and emoji feels 😂) that’s probably useless to anybody but me.
+My raw notes for *The Untamed*, started when I was trying to make sense of the plot but now an indispensable resource for fic.
+Lots of shorthand (and emoji feels) so probably useless to anybody but me 🤷🏻‍♀️

 ## Ep 1
 - WWX resurrecting in Jin color robes, lol—cannot fully appreciate the irony of this the first time around